snail-unamur/precog-plugin-evaluation/README.md

 The participant is introduced to the project with a general overview of the different packages to gain an overall idea of the architecture and an overall introduction to the development practices related to pull requests, like naming conventions, etc.

-#### Step 1: Ranking of the different PRs
+#### Step 1: Manually ranking of the different PRs

+We ask the participant if we can record the screen and the audio.
+We start the recording and ask the participant again if they agree to be recorded.

+The goal is to compare the ranking offered by the formula that prioritizes the PRs in the plugin and a manual prioritization done by developers.

 We ask the participant to prioritize the different PRs without the help of the plugin.
-The goal is to compare the ranking offered by the formula that prioritizes the PRs in the plugin and a manual prioritization done by developers.

 For that, we give the participant 20 minutes maximum to familiarize themselves with the different pull requests before asking them to rank them in a think-aloud session.
 The rationale for having some time pressure is to force the participant to have a strategy to rapidly assess the pull requests.
 After the ranking, we ask the participant how confident they are in their answer using a standard Likert scale and if they have any other comments they want to share.

+#### Step 2: Comparison with the automated ranking

+We ask the participant to install the plugin in VSCode and open the project.
+The list of ranked PRs is presented.
+We ask the participant if they agree with that ranking.
+For the PRs that are ranked farther from the participant's ranking of step 1, we ask the participant's opinion.

+#### Step 3: Evaluation of the complexity overview

+We select one PR that the participant considered as complex and ask them to comment on the relevance of the radar chart and measurements:

+  - To what extent do you find that the visualization proposed by the plugin informs you about the complexity of the PR?
+  - To what extent do you find that the visualization proposed by the plugin is consistent with the complexity of the PR?

+We select one PR that the participant considered as simple and ask them to comment on the relevance of the radar chart and measurements:

+  - To what extent do you find that the visualization proposed by the plugin informs you about the complexity of the PR?
+  - To what extent do you find that the visualization proposed by the plugin is consistent with the complexity of the PR?

+We repeat the previous questions with one PR that the ranking algorithm considered as complex and one PR that the ranking algorithm considered as simple.

+#### Step 4: UEQ and closing questionnaire

+We ask the participant to fill in the standard UEQ.
+Then we ask the additional questions from the questionnaire *[to complete]*.